First Time Volunteer – Things to Consider

 - Bring a throw rope for boat work.

-- A flat-bottomed boat, canoe or kayak are the only real option.
-V-hulls have far fewer applications.
+- A flat-bottomed boat, canoe or kayak are the only real options.
+Fiberglass v-hulls have far fewer applications.
 Being able to carry the boat is also helpful in launching in very shallow water.
 A rubber boat, like a Zodiac, is ideal and why professional SAR teams use them.